mi3nts/mqttLiveV2/README.md

 # mqttLiveV2
-The firmware is designed to gather MINTS MQTT data and convert it into suitable data formats to support sharedairdfw.
+The firmware is designed to gather MINTS MQTT data and convert it into suitable data formats to support [sharedairdfw.com](https://www.sharedairdfw.com/)https://www.sharedairdfw.com/